 Perceived Isolation-Loneliness Effect

-A survey for employees interested in this topic
+A self-assessment for employees interested in this topic

-One genetic need all humans have is social connections.1 Our happiness is dependent on having at least one authentic connection.
+One genetic need all humans have is social connections.
+Our happiness is dependent on having at least one authentic connection.

 Feeling lonely is universal and a part of the human condition; there’s no escaping it.
 However, loneliness is different.
 It’s a powerful, painful emotion, such as feeling empty and unloved.

 Feelings of loneliness are often related to perceptions of the degree of isolation we’re experiencing because of life circumstances (e.g., family, financial, career satisfaction, etc.).
 Isolation is multi-dimensional.
 Typically, more than one factor is contributing to perceptions of isolation.
 The greater our perceptions of isolation, the greater the likelihood we’ll experience the powerful feelings of loneliness.